-Located in an office park near Norwich, CT, but far from anything in particular, lies Senator Thomas Dodd Memorial Stadium, former home of the Norwich Sea Unicorns of the old NY-Penn League, though they bore the significantly more respectable name of Connecticut Tigers when I visited.
+Located in an office park near Norwich, CT, but far from anything in particular, lies Senator Thomas Dodd Memorial Stadium, is the home of the Norwich Sea Unicorns of the Futures Collegiate League, though they bore the significantly more respectable name of Connecticut Tigers when I visited.

 Open since 1995, this ordinary looking ballpark first hosted the Eastern League’s Norwich Navigators / Connecticut Defenders until they moved to Richmond to become the Flying Squirrels in 2010.
 The Hartford Yard Goats (formerly the New Britain Rock Cats) played here for one season in 2016 until their awesome new stadium was ready in downtown Hartford.
 This team arrived in 2010 and has been here since, nicknamed the Tigers, in spite the giant 8-foot navi-“gator” that greets fans upon arrival.
 Perhaps a tight budget prohibits the vintage mascot from being replaced with a more apt striped feline mascot.

 Dodd Stadium is a serviceable home for Detroit’s farm team during the short summer season.
 On my visit, I attended an 11:30am Camp Day Game that saw, first, the completion of a rain suspended game from the night before.
 With a 30-minute break between games, I sampled some of the local fare from the concession stand.
 Pondering why the players needed a break after completing the final 3 innings of one game before playing a 7-inning second game, I was soon wondering why I chose to eat pulled pork nachos in 88 degree heat with no shady place to sit other than the covered picnic areas way down both foul lines.